European Economic Law

 - How to apply

-I do hope that you will apply to study with us, and I very much look forward to welcoming you to Groningen.
-If you have any questions about studying in the programme, please fill out our information request form.
+If you have any questions about studying in the programme, please fill out the information request form.
 For those with previous law related studies, but not an LLB from a research University, we also offer a Pre-LLM programme.

-The LLM European Economic Law is registered under the LLM CROHO label European Law (60602).
+The LLM European Economic Law is registered under the LLM CROHO label European Economic Law (60688).